Batch Transforming 10k+ Shapefiles Without Memory Leaks Jump to heading

 • Open descriptor limit: 256 concurrent file handles

-• Cache flush interval: Every 75 processed files
+• Cache flush / chunk interval: every 75 processed files

-Exceeding these limits on memory-constrained CI runners or state-managed VMs triggers swap thrashing.
-Explicit garbage collection and descriptor flushing prevent silent degradation.
+Exceeding these limits on memory-constrained CI runners or state-managed VMs triggers swap thrashing and OOM kills.
+Explicit garbage collection and descriptor flushing — not Python reference counting — keep the C-level allocations bounded.

-Schema Mapping & Type Coercion Enforcement Jump to heading
+Step 2 — Load the Deterministic Schema Mapping Jump to heading

 yaml